Welcome to Class One!

 Below you will find some information that you may find useful and will help the weeks ahead run smoothly – we hope!

 Class One will be doing PE on Tuesday afternoons with Mrs Edwards and Friday mornings with Mr Tyrrell and should come to school wearing their PE kit.
 They will stay in their PE kit all day.

 The children will also do daily physical activity with balls and hoops (but will not need any PE kit for this).

 In a couple of weeks, we will be holding a meeting about how we teach phonics and reading.
 A letter with more details will follow shortly.
 In the meantime, children will be choosing and bringing home a ‘book to love’ – not a school reading scheme book but a book to share with you and enjoy together over the week.
 The ‘book to love’ will come home every Friday and must be returned by the following Friday, ready to be changed.
 Children will need a book bag and this should come to school every day.

 Spare pants and clothing

 If you think your child is likely to need a spare pair of pants/tights/joggers then send in a change of clothing in a named bag and we will keep it on their peg in case of emergencies!

 Labelling of clothes

-Please ensure you label all your child’s clothing so we can get the right clothing back to you.
+We have already had an issue with some missing clothing, so please ensure you label all your child’s clothing so we can get the right clothing back to you.

 Thank you for your support